raphaellueckl/MCpal/readme.md

 ## What does it do?
 - Automatic backups once a day
+-
+## What are the benefits?
+- Small application (11 KB)
+- Runs smoothly on weak servers

 ## The future ideas to this app would be:
 - [x] Implement automatic server backups.